Battle of Khartoum (2023–2025): Initial attacks on Khartoum Airport and Omdurman, 15–17 April

 RSF fighters stormed Burhan's residence as well on 15 April, attempting to assassinate him.
 Burhan and his bodyguards fought back, with a bodyguard later stating that Burhan himself picked up an AK-47 and shot at the RSF.
-While Burhan escaped the fighting safely, over 30 of his bodyguards were killed in the clashes.
+Though Burhan escaped, over 30 of his bodyguards were killed in the clashes.

 The same day, several aerial attacks towards the RSF targets were conducted by the SAF.
 Users on Facebook Live and Twitter documented the Sudanese Air Force flying above the city, and striking the RSF targets.
 On 16 April, the Armed Forces claimed to have re-captured the presidential palace, a claim disputed by the RSF who posted a video on Twitter of their continued presence in the palace amidst ongoing fighting.
 The RSF also disputed claims that several other buildings had been captured by the Armed Forces.
 The Interior Ministry building was also said to have come under RSF occupation.

 On 17 April, students from Comboni College of Science & Technology were evacuated after fighting reached the campus.
-That same day, the Forces of Freedom and Change stated that negotiations were no longer going on between Hemedti and Burhan.
+That same day, the Forces of Freedom and Change stated that negotiations between Hemedti and Burhan had ceased.
 In a statement, Hemedti claimed to be fighting against Islamists, and championing himself as a leader of democracy.
-Students at other university students were forced to flee through gates following attacks and clashes at their campuses.
-At the University of Khartoum, one student, Khalid al-Tageea, was buried on campus after shelling hit and killed him, and it was impossible to transport his body.
+Students at other universities were forced to flee following attacks and clashes at their campuses.
+At the University of Khartoum, one student, Khalid al-Tageea, was buried on campus after being killed by a shell, as transporting his body was impossible.

-At the Khartoum Teaching Hospital, one of the largest in the city, the building was besieged by the RSF.
-It shut down completely on 17 April along with the sister al-Shaab Teaching Hospital due to RSF shelling hitting and damaging the building.
+The Khartoum Teaching Hospital, one of the largest in the city, was besieged by the RSF.
+It shut down completely on 17 April along with the sister al-Shaab Teaching Hospital after sustaining damage from RSF shelling.
 In al-Moallem hospital, residents and staff were forced to flee following RSF attacks on the hospital.
 Staff alleged the shelling was deliberate.
 In Bahri's International Hospital, the director took to social media for fuel donations as power had been cut to the neighborhood.
-By 18 April 39 of the 59 hospitals in Khartoum were out of service, and the remaining twenty were in Omdurman.
+By 18 April, there were 39 of the 59 hospitals in Khartoum that were out of service, and the remaining 20 were in Omdurman.

 On 16 April, General Yassir El Atta announced that all RSF camps in Khartoum were under SAF control, along with Port Sudan, El-Gadarif, and Kosti.
 This could not be independently verified at the time.
 However, new RSF camps popped up, such as in the All Saint's Cathedral on 17 April.